The Aboriginal peoples of Australia have the oldest continous living cultures in the world.

 We mostly lived in bag camps – you know, like tents made of old hessian bags and canvas and that – and we slept on rushes or bushes for our beds.
 We ate the bush food of our people too.

 Kayang Hazel Brown, oral history, SWALSC, 2008

 Identity is maintained through our close relationships to family, community and country.
 It is affirmed through our culture and the expression of language, dance, music, and importantly, stories.
 Stories are passed on through the Elders.
 The stories represent our belief systems and our knowledge of country.

 The painting’ Nyoongar Dreaming’ is a perspective on Noongar identity in a changed world.
-See Art Gallery of WA for an explanation.
+For more information see Art Gallery of WA.

 Noongar Sport, the Arts and Politics

 NOONGAR WAN-A. The young Noongar girls in the southwest of Western Australia played many skill games.
 In one of these a short stick was placed on the ground and the other girls attempted to hit the stick while the girl defended it using her wana (digging stick).
 A wana is a digging stick in the Noongar language of the south-west of Western Australia.
 This game is named for the Aboriginal people who played it.
 Different versions of this game have been recorded by observers.

 Australian Government, Australian Sports Commission